Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Introduction

 \subsection{Related Literature}

-Our paper contributes to two strands of the synthetic control literature.
-First, it contributes to the development of prediction/estimation and inference methods for staggered treatment adoption settings.
-Putting aside generic linear factor model or matrix completion methods, \citet*{Ben-Feller-Rothstein_2021_JRSSB} and \citet{Shaikh-Toulis_2021_JASA} appear to be the only prior papers that have studied staggered treatment adoption for synthetic controls.
-The first paper focuses on prediction/estimation in settings where the pre-treatment fit is poor, and develops penalization methods for improving the performance of the canonical synthetic control method. \citet*{Ben-Feller-Rothstein_2021_JRSSB} also suggest employing a bootstrap method for assessing uncertainty, but no formalization is provided guaranteeing its (asymptotic) validity. \cite{Shaikh-Toulis_2021_JASA} focus on uncertainty quantification employing a parametric duration model and propose a permutation-based inferential method under a symmetry assumption.
-Our paper complements these prior works by offering a nonparametric inference method with demonstrable non-asymptotic coverage guarantees and allowing for misspecification in the construction of the synthetic control weights, which can be applied directly to a large class of synthetic control (possibly penalized) predictions and causal quantities of interest.
+We contribute to developing prediction/estimation and inference methods for synthetic control settings with staggered treatment adoption.
+Putting aside generic linear factor model or matrix completion methods, \citet*{BenMichael-Feller-Rothstein_2021_JRSSB}, \citet{Powell_2022_JBES}, and \citet{Shaikh-Toulis_2021_JASA} appear to be the only prior papers that have studied staggered treatment adoption for synthetic controls explicitly.
+The first paper focuses on prediction/estimation in settings where the pre-treatment fit is poor and develops penalization methods to improve the performance of the canonical synthetic control method. \citet*{BenMichael-Feller-Rothstein_2021_JRSSB} also suggest employing a bootstrap method for assessing uncertainty, but no formalization is provided guaranteeing its (asymptotic) validity. \citet{Powell_2022_JBES} employs a standard parametric panel data model to discuss large-sample estimation and inference methods for a single common treatment effect. \cite{Shaikh-Toulis_2021_JASA} focus on uncertainty quantification employing a parametric duration model and propose a permutation-based inferential method under a symmetry assumption.
+Our paper complements these prior contributions by (i) developing a general causal inference framework for synthetic control methods with staggered treatment adoption, and (ii) offering nonparametric inference methods with demonstrable non-asymptotic coverage guarantees and allowing for misspecification in the construction of the synthetic control weights.
+We also propose novel scalable robust conic optimization implementations, principled tuning parameter selection methods, and a valid joint inference procedure across multiple time periods.